,

 Forest Schools

-At Thorndon we provide weekly Forest Schools sessions for children up to an including Year 2 and fortnightly for Years 3-6.
+At Thorndon we provide Forest Schools sessions for all of our children, Reception right up to Year 6.

-We are very fortunate to have been gifted our own piece of land for Forest Schools.
-We also have our own mini-bus which means we can transport our youngest children to the forest.
+We are very fortunate to have been gifted our own piece of land to hold these Forest School sessions in.

 Aim